magentabusiness/magentabusiness.github.io/docs/iot-gateway/guides/how-to-connect-ble-sensor-using-gateway.md

 Let's analyze our settings:

 1. General configuration for the connector.
 In this section we have defined general connector settings, such as connector name ("BLE Connector"), rescan interval (100) etc. You can read more about available parameters [here](/docs/iot-gateway/config/ble/#main-section).
 2. General device configuration.
-In this section we have defined general device settings, such as device name in ThingsBoard ("Temperature and humidity sensor"), MAC-address ("4C:65:A8:DF:85:C0") etc. You can read more about available parameters [here](/docs/iot-gateway/config/ble/#device-object-subsection).
+In this section we have defined general device settings, such as device name in IoT Hub ("Temperature and humidity sensor"), MAC-address ("4C:65:A8:DF:85:C0") etc. You can read more about available parameters [here](/docs/iot-gateway/config/ble/#device-object-subsection).
 3. Telemetry configuration.
 In this section we have defined a configuration for temperature and humidity parameters.
 You can read more about available parameters [here](/docs/iot-gateway/config/ble/#subsection-telemetry).
 4. Attributes configuration.
 In this section we have defined that connector will read value from characteristic ("00002A00-0000-1000-8000-00805F9B34FB") and write it as the device client-side attribute ("name") on ThingsBoard.
 You can read more about available parameters [here](/docs/iot-gateway/config/ble/#subsection-attributes).
 5. Attribute updates configuration.
-In this section we have configured the gateway to change the device name when we change shared attribute ("sharedName") in ThingsBoard device.
+In this section we have configured the gateway to change the device name when we change shared attribute ("sharedName") in IoT Hub device.
 You can read more about available parameters [here](/docs/iot-gateway/config/ble/#subsection-attributeupdates).
 6. Server side rpc configuration.
 In this section we have configured the gateway to read the device name and return it when we call RPC method ("rpcMethod1") from ThingsBoard.
 You can read more about available parameters [here](/docs/iot-gateway/config/ble/#subsection-serversiderpc).

 If you have a different device, you should provide your device characteristic identifiers in the configuration json.